Dedicated to my Therapist and to all Survivors who will make the same journey

-I went shopping with my best friend for my husband’s Christmas presents, and all of a sudden it occurred to me that Helen was not frightened because Helen knew the truth: That it was not dangerous.
-I know it sounds like a cliche, but I "saw the light."
+I went shopping with my best friend for my husband’s Christmas presents, I watched Helen beside me, and wondered how she could be so calm.
+Then it occurred to me that Helen was not frightened because Helen knew the truth: That the shopping center was not dangerous.
+I know it sounds like a cliche, but I “saw the light.”
 Helen’s reality began to become my reality again.
 I looked around at the other shoppers: They too, knew that it was safe.
 Safe for them, safe for me too, despite my feelings.
-Something clicked: I began to integrate that if I could shop for 15 minutes, I could shop for an hour – it didn’t become “more” dangerous.
+Something clicked: I began to integrate that if I could shop for 15 minutes, I could shop for an hour — more time didn’t become “more” dangerous.
 A couple of days before Christmas, my husband took me out shopping for a pretty nightie.
 I was very frightened, but determined to pick that nightie.
-I was scared silly and shaking and reeling horribly, but you know what?
+I was scared silly and shaking horribly, but you know what?
 I found that if I stayed with it and did what I needed to do, the panic lifted!
 When it did, I felt great!
 I laughed at the panic, and even if I was scared, I decided to create excuses to stay longer in shopping malls.
-I felt pretty ordinary a few times, but I knew that it was “only panic” and would not kill me.
+I felt pretty bad a few times, but I knew that it was “only panic” and would not kill me.
 I got the urge to run away many times, but I stood my ground, and thus learned to believe that there is nothing to run from.

 Christmas Eve was spent wrapping gifts I’d shopped for, and celebrating with real joy the beginnings of the return of Louise as I knew her.

-Although in the earlier stages, it was necessary to take care of myself and not push myself too hard, or at all on very vulnerable days, now I knew that I was ready to push myself a bit more.
+Although in the earlier stages, it was necessary to take care of myself and not push myself too hard, or not to push myself at all on very vulnerable days, now I knew that I was ready to push myself a bit more.
 I began to go out despite feeling vulnerable, or even because I was vulnerable.
 It was like saying “Bring it on!”
-The uncomfortable feelings do not lead to disaster; they stop.
+Thus, I reinforced that the uncomfortable feelings do not lead to disaster; they stop.
 Panic can scare you, but it cannot hurt you.
 Flip it off and get on with what you want to accomplish.

 I turned a corner.
 Although the symptoms were still there and still not pleasant I believed that they did not purvey disaster.
 I cannot tell you how happy I was to finally understand this at a level where it made a difference.
 But I can tell you that it was actively practicing facing the fear with some good CBT principles on board that did it.